 Heidelberg Graduate School for Physics

 The Heidelberg Graduate School of Fundamental Physics, founded by the Faculty of Physics and Astronomy at Heidelberg University and the Max Planck Institutes for Astronomy and Nuclear Physics, provides an excellent education for doctoral researchers.
 The school offers a broad educational programme and a supportive environment, in which the further scientific development of each individual is tailored according to their prior knowledge, the requirements for successful research in the chosen field and personal interests.
 The school's focus lies in understanding the fundamental properties of matter by describing the processes that occur in nature from the smallest scales of quantum physics up to the largest scales in cosmology.
 [Homepage]

-The Hartmut Hoffmann-Berling International Graduate School of Molecular and Cellular Biology (HBIGS) focuses on the rapid developments in the life sciences and the resulting possibilities for medical and biotechnical applications.
+The Heidelberg Biosciences International Graduate School (HBIGS) focuses on the rapid developments in the life sciences and the resulting possibilities for medical and biotechnical applications.
 The school is operated by Heidelberg University, in collaboration with the Max Planck Institute for Medical Research and the German Cancer Research Center.
 HBIGS offers a doctoral programme taught in English; intensive scientific tutoring and teaching by renowned researchers ensure that students receive a solid interdisciplinary education.
 At present, the school counts more than 300 doctoral students from all over the world.
 [Homepage]

 Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences